-As we welcome in the new year, many resolutions will have been made, and in fact, did you know that, statistics show that the majority of new year’s resolutions are based around health and positive lifestyle changes?
+As we welcome in the new year, many resolutions will have been made.
+Did you know that statistics show that the majority of new year’s resolutions are based around health and positive lifestyle changes?
 For many, a new year could mean a new life being born and taking care of your health at the same time may help to make it happen.

 Scientific research suggests that if we adapt a healthy diet and lifestyle the rate of conception taking place may be increased.
 Having the knowledge of the changes we can make before trying for a baby has the potential to prepare the body for a new life.